 Honesty and truth-telling

 The communication of information in ways that are believed to be truthful and that are not intended to deceive the recipient.
-It can be thought of as a virtue in health professionals and also as a prerequisite for a respect for patient self-determination.
+It can be thought of as a virtue in healthcare professionals and also as a prerequisite for a respect for patient self-determination.

 Benefit and harm